OmniLayer/spec/README.md

 + Size: 32-bit unsigned integer, 4 bytes
 + Valid values: 0 to 4,294,967,295

+### Field: Bitcoin Address
++ Description: the 20 bytes needed to uniquely identify a bitcoin address (checksum and version number removed)
++ Size: 20 bytes, binary data
++ Valid values: any 20 bytes (output of RIPEMD-160 hash step of creating a bitcoin address)

 ### Field: Number of coins
 + Description: Specifies the number of coins or tokens affected by the transaction this field appears in, as follows:
     * for divisible coins or tokens, the value in this field is to be divided by 100,000,000 (e.g. 1 represents 0.00000001 MSC, 100,000,000 represents 1.0 MSC), which allows for the number of Master Protocol coins or tokens to be specified with the same precision as bitcoins (eight decimal places)